thoughtworks-jumpstart/jumpstart/devops/deployment/heroku-deployment.md

 What is a "buildpack"?
 Check the explanation [here](https://devcenter.heroku.com/articles/buildpacks)

+## Configure the environment variables used by your application

+If your application needs some environment variables (e.g. the secret keys for calling those APIs), and you cannot put them into the `.env` files (because they are secret and should not be checked into code repository), you should declare those variables in Heroku.

+On Heroku dashbaord, you can set this under "Settings" -> "Config Variables"

+More documentation can be found [here](https://devcenter.heroku.com/articles/config-vars)

 ## Connect your Heroku app to the Github repository

   * Click on Deploy tab → Deployment method → select GitHub